EasyGithDev/PHPOpenAI/README.md

 ### Writing a First Example

-To use the OpinAI API, you need to sign up on their website and obtain an API key.
+To use the OpenAI API, you need to sign up on their website and obtain an API key.
 Once you have your API key, you can use it in your PHP code to send requests to the OpenAI API.

-Here's an example code that shows you how to use the OpinAI API in PHP:
+Here's an example code that shows you how to use the OpenAI API in PHP:

 ```php
 <?php